 At Aspen View, our treatment programs may include a combination of:

-By offering these evidence-based services in both in-person and structured outpatient formats, we empower clients to explore their experiences, build new coping skills, and engage in lasting change.
+By offering these evidence-based services in-person through our structured intensive outpatient format, we empower clients to explore their experiences, build new coping skills, and engage in lasting change.

 Aspen View offers multiple levels of care to meet clients where they are on their recovery path.
 From intensive support to step-down services, we ensure continuity and consistency through each phase of healing.